The “Political” Grief of Living in 2025 As a Person Who Cares About Others

 Millions share our pain and our outrage.

-• Acknowledge and Validate Your Grief: Don't try to minimize or suppress your feelings.
+Don't try to minimize or suppress your feelings.
 Recognize that what you are feeling is a natural and valid response to an incredibly difficult reality.

-• Connect with Your Community: Seek out others who share your values and your grief.
+Seek out others who share your values and your grief.
 Find safe spaces online and offline where you can share your feelings, find support, and feel seen and heard.

 • Volunteering: Dedicate your time to organizations that directly support marginalized communities.

-• Donating: Contribute financially to groups fighting for justice and equality.
+• Donating $$: Contribute financially to groups fighting for justice and equality.

 • Contacting Elected Officials: Make your voice heard by advocating for policies that protect vulnerable populations.